LUTZ BUSINESS INSIGHTS

 Q&A: The Home Office Deduction

-BRANDI MCKAY, client accounting services manager
+BRANDI MCKAY, client advisory services manager

 How does the IRS define “home?”

 Very broadly.
 It can be a single-family dwelling, apartment, mobile home, or boat.
 It may also be an unattached structure on your property, like a studio or barn.

 Before you can calculate your deduction, you’ll have to determine what percentage of your home your workspace occupies.

 You need to be using the space, “…exclusively and regularly,” as the primary location for your trade or business.
 You may also be eligible if you use the square footage for certain types of storage (like product inventory) or as a rental or daycare facility.
 It must be your principal place of business, the place where you do the bulk of your administrative/managerial work, even if you do some of your tasks at other locations.

 My employer asks me to work from home regularly.
 Do I meet the requirements?